adamrossnelson/StataIPEDSAll/README.md

 IPEDS provides an [origins report](https://nces.ed.gov/pubsearch/pubsinfo.asp?pubid=NPEC2012833) which documents the history of survey survey items.

+A recent article (Miller & Shedd, 2019) provides a helpful overview of the history of these data.
+Miller, E. S., & Shedd, J. M. (2019).
+The history and evolution of IPEDS.
+New Directions for Institutional Research, 2019(181), 47–58.
+Retrieved from: https://doi.org/10.1002/ir.20297.

 [Additional reading about the landscape of higher education data from IHEP.](https://ihep.org/wp-content/uploads/2016/05/uploads_docs_pubs_ihep_toward_convergence_0.pdf)

 ## 1.4.
 Supplemental Items